 2015 Superstars in Business Award honors businesses and nonprofit organizations for their outstanding achievements and model approaches to business and management.
 They are presented to companies that have been in business for at least three years, have no more than 150 employees, and are members of the Delaware State Chamber of Commerce.

 2015 The Philadelphia 100 is a merit based program.
-Only companies that are among the fastest growing, privately-held companies are awarded the Philadelphia 100 designation and the award one of the most sought distinctions in the region.
+Only companies that are among the fastest growing, privately-held companies are awarded the Philadelphia 100 designation and the award is one of the most sought distinctions in the region.

 2014 Brava!
 Award winners combine their irrepressible entrepreneurial spirit with a passion for giving back to the community.
 They are exemplary leaders of both their companies and their communities, encouraging local philanthropy, mentoring up-and-coming leaders and setting their companies on the path to tremendous growth.
 According to event organizers, the qualities that truly distinguish Brava!
 Award winners like Back to Basics’ Beverly Stewart include the crucial attributes found in a leader such as vision, passion, compassion, dedication, and perseverance.